Study and Life at Reading

 - Will I still have to pay rent for halls if services on campus are reduced due to government restrictions?

 - What happens if I can't arrive to halls when my contract begins?

-Our dedicated range of specialist support teams have continued to offer help and advice, for students on campus and those studying remotely.
-All students are allocated an Academic Tutor to support their academic, personal and professional development.
+Our dedicated range of specialist support teams continue to offer help and advice, for students on campus and those studying remotely.
+All students are allocated an Academic Tutor to support their academic, personal, and professional development.
 Students are encouraged to keep in touch with their tutor regularly and can speak to them if they have any queries or concerns throughout their studies.